James McGolrick: Bishop of Duluth

 On November 29, 1889, McGolrick was appointed the first bishop of the newly erected Diocese of Duluth by Pope Leo XIII.
 He received his episcopal consecration on December 27, 1869, from Archbishop Ireland, with Bishops Grace and Martin Marty serving as co-consecrators, at the Cathedral of Saint Paul.

 At the time of McGolrick's arrival in Duluth in January 1890, the young diocese contained 22 priests, 32 churches, ten stations, five parochial schools, and a Catholic population of a little over 20,000.
 By the time of his death in 1918, there were 59 priests, 42 churches with resident pastors, 46 missions with churches, 35 stations, 11 parochial schools, and a Catholic population of almost 60,000.
 After a fire destroyed the cathedral in 1892, McGolrick laid the cornerstone for the new Sacred Heart Cathedral in 1894 and dedicated it two years later.
 He also founded St. Mary's Hospital in Duluth in 1898 and St. James Orphanage in Duluth in 1910.

 McGolrick celebrated his silver jubilee as a bishop in 1914 and his golden jubilee as priest in 1917.
 In civic affairs, he served on Duluth's library board and park board.

+Rt.
+Rev. James McGolrick, Bishop of Duluth, from A Combined Souvenir, History and Decennial Financial Statement of the Church of Our Lady of the Rosary, Detroit, Minnesota.